victor886/donkeyhupai/README.md

-# donkeyhupai - An agile tool for shanghai lisence plate bid, NOT FOR COMMERCIAL UASE^_^
+# donkeyhupai - An agile tool for shanghai lisence plate bid, NOT FOR COMMERCIAL USAGE^_^